azwaarshad/AzwaArshad/README.md

                                                   Hi 👋, I'm Azwa Arshad

-I'm Azwa Arshad, I'm currently learning Artificial Intelligence(AI) and Internet of Things(IoT).
-I am a Python developer.
+I'm Azwa Arshad, I'm a "Python" developer and I'm currently learning Artificial Intelligence(AI) and Internet of Things(IoT).
 <!--
 **azwaarshad/AzwaArshad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.